 - Owner’s title insurance, which protects you.
 It’s optional but recommended because it covers your interest in the property.
 If the insurance company loses a battle over the title in the future but you purchased owner’s title insurance, you’re fully protected.
 Owner’s title insurance will also cover your legal fees if you have to defend your ownership rights in court.

-Unlike most insurance policies, such as homeowner’s insurance, car insurance, and life insurance, title insurance is paid as a one-time fee at closing.
-The average cost of title insurance is about $544 for the lender’s policy and about $830 for the homeowner’s policy, according to ValuePenguin data.
-However, costs can vary significantly depending on the home you’re buying, where it’s located, and how much legwork the title company has to perform.
+Unlike most insurance policies, such as homeowners insurance, car insurance, and life insurance, title insurance is paid as a one-time fee at closing.
+Expect to pay about $1,000 for the lender and homeowner policies combined.
+However, costs can vary significantly, up or down, depending on the home you’re buying, its location, and the amount of legwork the title company has to perform.

 What If There are Last-Minute Issues?
 Should I Panic?

 For your loan to be approved, it has to go through underwriting.
-The underwriter’s job is to Tempted to buy furniture for your new place before closing?
-The lender is monitoring your credit right up until you close — not just before you’re approved. validate all of your financials — confirming that your income, credit, and debt haven’t changed since you were pre-approved for the loan — as well as to review the property’s characteristics and appraisal.
+The underwriter’s job is to — confirming that your income, credit, and debt haven’t changed since you were pre-approved for the loan.
+The underwriter will also review the property’s characteristics and appraisal.
 If everything checks out, your mortgage will be approved.

 If something goes wrong during underwriting though, you’ll have to address the problem before you can close on the home.
 Let’s say your credit score dropped because you recently purchased a car with an auto loan, or maxed out your credit cards.This isn’t necessarily dire, but you may need to delay closing as you work with your lender to take steps to raise your score.
 (Also, for that reason, it’s a good idea to hold off on big purchases, avoid overusing a credit line, and doing really anything that could result in a credit inquiry until after the closing.)